 Grade III mast cell tumors have the highest likelihood of spreading throughout the body.
-Grade III tumors metastasize rapidly.
+These grade tumors metastasize rapidly.
 The grade III tumors require immediate intervention because you're working with a shorter time frame.
 Due to its security, a grade III tumor will often require the introduction of toceranib phosphate as part of the treatment plan.

-Even if your dog does not have a tumor of mast cells, it's still beneficial to educate yourself about mast cell lumps because they are such a common form of cancer in dogs.
-How about we explore the various symptoms of dogs with mast cell tumors so that pet owners can familiarize themselves with the signs of canine mast cell cancer.
+Even if your dog does not have a mast cell tumor, it's still beneficial to educate yourself about mast cells and lumps because they are such a common form of cancer in dogs.
+How about we explore the various symptoms of dogs with mast cell tumors so that pet owners can familiarize themselves with the signs of canine mast cell tumor.